zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_tfm/_index.md

 # Should start with a verb, have no adjectives (amazing, cool, etc.), and be as concise as possible.

 description: >
-    build and run TF-M tests with Arm Virtual Hardware.
+    Build TF-M tests and run on Arm Virtual Hardware.
 # One sentance, is a quick summary of this learning path, viewable when searching through all learning paths.

 minutes_to_complete: 15